Jsundstrom0223/should_it_be_hyphenated/README.md

 What about “well lit”?
 Is it “break-in” or “break in”?

 The question of whether a term should be hyphenated can be surprisingly tricky to answer.
 Hyphenation often depends on context and part of speech; some terms, for example, are hyphenated before but not after a noun.
 Others are hyphenated as adjectives but not as nouns or verbs.
-And Googling a hyphenation question may not be much help, because different style guides and sources have different standards.
+And Googling a hyphenation question may not be helpful, because different style guides and sources have different standards.

 Should It Be Hyphenated?, created by a technical editor, aims to help answer those questions.